peterhontaru/Exploratory-Data-Analysis-Youtube-Trending-Videos/Exploratory-Data-Analysis.md

   labs(y = "Unique Trending Videos",
        x = "Days Until Trending",
-       title = "~75% of videos became trending within their first day and ~95% took < 5 days", subtitle = "It is unlikely for a video to reach the Trending Page if it hasn't done so within the first 10 days")
+       title = "~75% of videos became trending within their first day and ~95% took < 5 days", subtitle = "It is unlikely for a video to reach the trending page if it hasn't done so within the first 10 days")
 ```

 ![](Exploratory-Data-Analysis_files/figure-gfm/unnamed-chunk-10-1.png)<!-- -->